RavanH/xml-sitemap-feed/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 XML and Google News Sitemaps to feed the hungry spiders.
-Multisite, WP Super Cache, Polylang and WPML compatible.
+Compatible with WordPress Multisite, most caching plugins, Polylang and WPML.

 == Description ==

-This plugin creates dynamic feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no static files created.
+This plugin allow you to control the WordPress core **XML Sitemap** with various options and allows you to add a **Google News Sitemap**. **Multisite**, **Polylang** and **WPML** compatible and there are no static files created.

-There are options to control which sitemaps are enabled, which Post Types and archive pages (like taxonomy terms and author pages) are included, how Priority and Lastmod are calculated and a possibility to set additional robots.txt rules from within the WordPress admin.
+There are options to select which sitemaps are enabled, which Post Types and archive pages (like taxonomy terms and author pages) are included, how Priority and Lastmod are calculated and a possibility to set additional robots.txt rules from within the WordPress admin.

-You, or site owners on your Multisite network, will not be bothered with overly complicated settings like most other XML Sitemap plugins.
-The default settings will suffice in most cases.

-An XML Sitemap Index becomes instantly available on **yourblog.url/sitemap.xml** (or yourblog.url/?feed=sitemap if you're not using a 'fancy' permalink structure) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, Yandex, Baidu, AOL and Ask.
 When the Google News Sitemap is activated, it will become available on **yourblog.url/sitemap-news.xml** (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
-Both are automatically referenced in the dynamically created **robots.txt** on **yourblog.url/robots.txt** to tell search engines where to find your XML Sitemaps.
+It is automatically referenced in the dynamically created **robots.txt** along with the regular XML Sitemap index.

 Please read the FAQ's for info on how to get your articles listed on Google News.